 Public Protection Department

 Public Protection consists of four divisions: Consumer Protection, which fights deceptive trade practices, mediates disputes between consumers and businesses, and oversees charities registration; Consumer Utilities Rate Advocacy, which is the voice of consumers as it relates to public utilities; Environmental, which represents the Arkansas Department of Environmental Quality and the Pollution, Control & Ecology Commission and challenges rules that adversely affect the State; and Tobacco, which administers the Tobacco Master Settlement Agreement.
-The Department also includes the an Antitrust Bureau, Charities Registration and a Health Care Bureau.

 The Solicitor General works to ensure that the rights of Arkansans are not hindered by an overreaching federal government and that litigation and counsel provided by the Attorney General's office is of the highest quality.